alanrogers/legofit/src/README.md

 encounter the boundary constraint sooner.
 This generates a large bias.
 If the sampling distribution is narrow, the bias is small.

-This bias is exacerbated if the parent's age is modeled as a Gaussian variable, because then the constraint is an interval rather than a point, and the optimizer encounters it sooner.
-For this reason, I have not used Gaussian variables in recent work.

 ## Bias arising from selection of variant sites

 Genetic data are often restricted to sites that are polymorphic within